-Price is attractive indeed, but there are other options that we’d consider as well — and some of those give a lifetime warranty, while this one does not.
+Price is attractive indeed, but there are other options that we’d consider as well — and some of those feel better value for money.

 Fitpulse Percussion Massager Rating

-There’s nothing too innovative about the Fitpulse massage gun.
-It’s a decent, entry-level massager but the short stoke length and low stall force seriously limit its deep tissue massage capabilities.
-For its price, we would say that it would make a good entry-level massage gun for home or personal.
-The only thing is that these days there are more powerful alternatives for about the same price point…
+In our testing, we found nothing too innovative about the Fitpulse massage gun.
+It’s a decent, entry-level massager but the short stroke length and low stall force in our opinion limit its deep tissue massage capabilities.
+For the price, we would say that it would make a good entry-level massage gun for home or personal use.
+That said, we can recommend more powerful alternatives for about the same price.

 User Review( votes)